nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 Ultimately, the goal is to ensure that NGINX continues to handle traffic even if invalid Gateway API resources were created.

-A Gateway API resource (a new resource or an update for the existing one) is validated by the following steps, some of which are provided by the Gateway API, while others are done by NKG:
+A Gateway API resource (a new resource or an update for the existing one) is validated by the following steps:

 1. OpenAPI schema validation by the Kubernetes API server.
 2. Webhook validation by the Gateway API webhook.